 I took observations of Messier 39, a cluster of young stars in the constellation Cygnus, in Johnson B(lue) V(isual) R(ed) filters.
 I extracted photometry (measurements of brightness, in this case in units of magnitude) from each of the images, and plotted the color of M39 versus its magnitude.

 I also was taught how to fit an isochrone to my CMD.
-Lots of astrophysics go into understanding why and how you might do this, but the purpose is to be able to determine the age and distance to the cluster by fitting a model to the data.
+Isochrone means “constant in time” and an isochrone on a CMD defines a line where each star which lies along the line is the same age.
 I determined the stars within M39 are roughly 300 Myr old, and at a distance of ~320 parsecs from the Earth from this model fit.
 Surprisingly, these values aren’t too far off the mark!
 Zhen-Yu Wu (2009) report an age for M39 of 278.6 Myr, so our age estimate has a percent error of 7.7%.
 Data from the new GAIA telescope, published in the paper Gaia Collaboration; Babusiaux, C. et al (2018) finds a parallax of 3.33 mas, which implies a distance of 299.643 ~ 300 pc, for a percent error of 6.7%.

 Hopefully this article has piqued your interest in measuring stellar colors, and I’ve been able to convince you how much you can determine about stars and their stories from these kinds of measurements.
 If you have any questions, feel free to reach out to me.
 Until next time, happy astronomizing 🙂